 - Music/Dance 4.2%

 It's easy to say that if you figured live action as a "category" it easily would trump animation.
 However, considering that animation only constituted such a small slice of the releases, yet gobbled up over a fifth of all box office revenue, such arguments fall flat.
-Animation is popular, and animated feature films draw people into the theater.
+The animation in current films is popular, and animated feature films draw people into the theater.